 You don’t always associate all-inclusive resorts with sophisticated food choices, but don’t tell that to the French.
 Start with the Epicurious — a sit-down spot with a menu designed by twice-Michelin-starred Edouard Loubet.
 Then there’s Yurt — a more informal buffet affair for breakfast, lunch, and dinner that features fresh croissants, foie gras, and a full-on oyster-shucking station.

 Of course, you don’t always have to eat on-resort.
-An incredible off-property option in Val Thorens is Restaurant Jean Sulpice, run by the youngest French chef ever to receive a Michelin star.
+An incredible off-property option in Val Thorens is

 5. The all-inclusive skiing is top quality, convenient, and great value for what you pay.

 With all the indoor activities and edible arrangements, it’s easy to lose sight of the main attraction.
 Les Trois Vallées (The Three Valleys) in the French Alps is the world’s largest and highest interlinked ski area.
 At an elevation of 7,545 feet, it has 372 miles of internationally acclaimed ski slopes.
 Val Thorens sits within this region and was named “World’s Best Ski Resort,” “Most Innovative Ski Resort in Europe,” and “France’s Best Ski Resort” in the November 2013 World Ski Awards.